cosminadrianpopescu/ng-cabled/README.md

 ```

-Notice how now the behaviour of the component is changed.
-The one who extends
+Notice how now the behaviour of the component is changed if you don't call
-the `ParentComponent` needs to know to call `super.ngOnInit()` in
+`super.ngOnInit()`.
+The one who extends the `ParentComponent` needs to know to
-`ChildComponent`'s `ngOnInit`.
-Of course, when you have to deal with big
+call `super.ngOnInit()` in `ChildComponent`'s `ngOnInit`.
+Of course, when you
-development teams, such a mistake could slip in the code resulting in
+have to deal with big development teams, such a mistake could slip in the code
-unexpecting behaviour.
+resulting in unexpecting behaviour.

 The solution to this problem is given by the `NgCycle` annotation.
 When using
 this library, every component should extend `BaseComponent` class inside the